-This combined Heritage Impact Assessment (HIA) and Cultural Landscape Heritage Impact Assessment (CLHIA) revises an earlier combined submission prepared by ERA Architects dated August 25, 2017.
+This combined Heritage Impact Assessment (HIA) and Cultural Landscape Heritage Impact Assessment (CLHIA) revises earlier combined submissions prepared by ERA Architects dated August 25, 2017 and March 1, 2018.
 This report has been prepared on behalf of the Port Credit West Village Partners for the property municipally known as 70 Mississauga Road South & 181 Lakeshore Road West (the 'Subject Site' or 'the Property') to assess the impact of a proposed new development on the Mississauga Road Scenic Route Cultural Landscape and adjacent recognized heritage properties.